Pique wishes Griezmann well after Barcelona snub

 Griezmann snubs Barcelona to stay at Atletico Madrid

-Griezmann made the announcement during a documentary aired on Friday (AEST), with the film produced by Pique's investment company Kosmos.
+Griezmann made the announcement during a documentary aired on Friday (NZST), with the film produced by Pique's investment company Kosmos.

 France star Griezmann has long been linked with a move away from Atleti, with Barca holding talks with the 27-year-old's representatives in the latter stages of the 2017-2018 season.